CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step.md

 ### Task 3: Clauses in MySQL

 In this task, we will use various clauses that let you to filter how your data is queried to you.
 MySQL queries are SQL functions that allow us to get specific records from a database table.
 We will use different clauses to understand and comprehend the principles of MySQL commands in the database.
-In the following task we will use **select**, **from**, **Where**, **GROUP BY**, **HAVING**, **ORDER By** clauses to get information or data from the database.
+In the following task we will use **SELECT**, **FROM**, **WHERE**, **GROUP BY**, **HAVING**, **ORDER By** clauses to get information or data from the database and observe how clauses will work for fetching the data.

 1. Execute the following query to creates a new table **Course** and insert the different values into the table.
 We will use this table in further steps for learning the clauses in MYSQL.